apnadkarni/blt/doc/graph.rst

   **-hide**  *boolean*
     Indicates whether cross hairs are drawn.
 If *boolean* is true, cross hairs are not drawn.
-The default is "yes".
+The default is "0".

   **-linewidth**  *numPixels*
     Set the line width of the cross hairs.
 The default is "1".